SEO involves various techniques that help websites rank higher on search engine results pages (SERPs) and drive organic traffic to their site.

 1. Deep-link building.

 This involves linking similar content in your website together.
-This link building is one of the most important and it is used by SEO Experts.
-You should try as much as possible to link related contents together.
+This link building is one of the most important, and SEO Experts use it.
+Therefore, you should try to link related content together as much as possible.

 2. Guest posting.